eliel-monfort/DBProject_328269121_329114573/Stage_1/README.md

 The CSV files were manually reviewed and then inserted into the database using PostgreSQL's CSV import functionality.

-### 📽 Video of the CSV files used:
+### 📽 Video of CSV data files import demo:
-To watch the video click [here](https://github.com/eliel-monfort/DBProject_328269121_329114573/raw/refs/heads/main/Stage_1/DataImportFiles/Video/Inserting_Data_From_CSV_Files_Video.mp4).
+To download and watch the video click [here](https://github.com/eliel-monfort/DBProject_328269121_329114573/raw/refs/heads/main/Stage_1/DataImportFiles/Video/Inserting_Data_From_CSV_Files_Video.mp4).

-The video gives an example of entering data into the `Armored Vehicle` table from a CSV file.
-This method allowed for efficient bulk data entry and is ideal for populating large tables where specific data structures need to be followed.
+The video shows how we added data to the `Armored Vehicle` table using a CSV file.
-By using CSV files, we were able to save time and reduce errors compared to manual data entry.
-The use of video documentation also helps to demonstrate the process and ensure reproducibility.
+This method made it easy to insert a lot of data at once and worked well for large tables that follow a specific format.

+Using CSV files helped us save time and avoid mistakes compared to typing the data manually.
+The video also helps explain the process clearly and makes it easier to repeat if needed.

 ---

 ## Method 3: Python Script

-For the second method, I wrote a Python script using `pandas` and `psycopg2` to programmatically insert data into the following tables:
+For the third method, we used a Python script with `pandas` and `psycopg2` to insert data into the following tables automatically:
 - `Equipment`
 - `Problem With`
 - `Soldier Equipment Use`